 Climbing one of the volcanoes is the best way to see Auckland from above for free.
 It almost makes you feel you’re floating above the city.
 Of course, there’s nothing like flying in, out or above Auckland in an airplane, but such experience is not quite free.

 → Did you know that the city is built on one of the world’s youngest active volcanic fields?
 There are more than 50 volcanoes dotted around the larger Auckland area, and Mount Eden (Maungawhau) is the highest natural point (196m) in Auckland City.

 Auckland Skyline from North Shore

 View of the Auckland skyline silhouette from North Shore is in my opinion the best this city offers.
-If you ever want to witness a sunset behind the Sky Tower and other tall buildings, then Devonport location during the summertime gives your a good chance to do that.
+If you ever want to witness a sunset behind the Sky Tower and other tall buildings, then Devonport location during the summertime is a good opportunity to do that.

 → Also check: East Coast Bays Autumn Mornings in Photos